konsumer/node-sqldef/README.md

 ## TODO

 * Need to actually add parsing/sql-clients to the CLI
-* Contribute more database-type parsing to sqldef (sqlite would be cool)
+* Contribute more database-type parsing to sqldef (sqlite would be cool.)
+Does db-type even matter for just parsing?
 * throws errors on some diffs.
 * the wasm-size is pretty big (4MB!)